thebne/midiate/README.md

 - `useSmartNotes(config?)->{events,id}` - returns a list of played notes with an associated "detection ID".
 Written with chord recognition in mind. `config` has same behavior as `useNotes()`.

   The return value respects some assumptions:
-  -   `events` only change when notes are added or change - not when they are removed (unless all notes are removed)
+  - `events` only change when notes are added or changed - not when they are removed (unless all notes are removed)
   - `id` only changes when all notes change
 #### api/chords.js
-Chords are detected sequences of notes.
+Chords are detections of a sequences of notes.

 They use `useSmartNotes()` and return information about the currently-played chords.